Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 Requests table, organised with merge rules
 {{< /image >}}

-This sorted table gives is more precise data and helps to pinpoint higher runtimes.
+This sorted table gives us more precise data and helps to pinpoint higher runtimes.

 As you see, this is not rocket science, but requires careful thinking and some regular expression knowledge (see <a href="https://xkcd.com/208/" target="_blank">regular expression skills</a>).